ipeos-and-co/docker-spip/README.md

 # Docker SPIP

-**ALERT: Back to PHP 7.2 for GD library support**
-*If your SPIP 3.2 or 3.1 use php 7.4 pull to the latest image.*

 Dockerfile to provide a ready to use SPIP in production.

 This docker use [SPIP-cli](https://contrib.spip.net/SPIP-Cli) project to manage an auto install for SPIP.
 It can be use to manage the SPIP with command line.